Skip to content

 Specifying a media production room for a real building?

 Send the floor plates, the operating context and the documented brief.
-We return a sized design and a defensible cost band within two working days.
+We return a sized scope and a written estimate after drawings and site review — typically within two working days.

 Talk to the studio